Honest Review: Mozart Dinner Concert In Salzburg

 DID YOU KNOW?

 Where and Wander uses affiliate links on this page.
-When you purchase something using my links, I might earn a small fee and it costs you nothing.
+When you purchase or book something using my links, I might earn a small commission and it costs you nothing.

-What Is The Mozart Dinner Concert?
+What’s Special About The Mozart Dinner Concert?

-The Mozart Dinner Concert is a 2.5 hour long dinner and intimate opera dinner that takes place in the Baroque Hall of St. Peter’s Monastery.
+The Mozart Dinner Concert is a 2.5 hour long dinner and intimate opera dinner that takes place in the famous Baroque Hall of St. Peter’s Monastery.
 The Skiftskulinarium is the oldest restaurant in Europe and is a gorgeous setting, that for a few hours, transports you back in time.
 Logistically, the program roughly looks like this:

 • 7:30 – 8:00 pm: Starter is served